-Production of standards
+Production of working standards and calibration standards

 The production of calibration standards and mixes in analytical laboratories is time-consuming and error-prone.
 The laboratory staff must not only pay attention to the correct preparation of the standard, but must also ensure that the high requirements for documentation are met.